Chapter 18.08 DEFINITIONS

 (Ord. dated 12-19-94 (part); Ord. dated 11-19-13)

 Zoning map.
-The map or maps that delineate the zoning districts and overlay districts in this Title.
-A zoning map is part of the zoning ordinance.
+The map that delineates the zoning districts and overlay districts in this Title.
+The zoning map is part of the zoning ordinance.

 REFERENCES